mjuenema/python-gpsdshm/README.rst

 *python-gpsdshm* is implemented using Swig_ and requires the `gpsd` header files for compilation.

-The following Python versions are supported:
+*python-gpsdshm* is automatically tested against the following Python versions:

 * Python 2.6
 * Python 2.7